veezee05/Neural_networks/README.md

-Startup Success/Failure Prediction Model
+# Startup Success/Failure Prediction Model
+## Overview:
 This project implements a binary classification model using neural networks to predict whether a startup will succeed or fail based on various input features.
 The model is built using Python and deep learning libraries like TensorFlow and Keras, with a strong focus on preprocessing, feature engineering, and model evaluation.
  Overview
 Predicting the success or failure of startups is a complex task influenced by numerous factors like funding, team composition, market size, and innovation.
 This project applies a feedforward neural network to analyze structured startup data and classify them into successful or failed categories.

 The model was trained and tested on preprocessed data with a balanced representation of both outcomes.
 Exploratory data analysis and feature selection were conducted to ensure maximum performance and generalizability.

-Technologies Used
+## Technologies Used:

-Python 3.x
+- Python 3.x

-Jupyter Notebook
+- Jupyter Notebook

-TensorFlow
+- TensorFlow

-Keras
+- Keras

-NumPy
+- NumPy

-Pandas
+- Pandas

-Matplotlib
+- Matplotlib

-Seaborn
+- Seaborn

-Scikit-learn
+- Scikit-learn

-Dataset
+## Dataset:
 The dataset used includes various features related to startups such as:

 Funding amount